Sanitary Food Grade Polishing, what is it?

 To get Polished Finishes, a few techniques are used to polish the stainless steel surface.
 For example, grinding with abrasives and/or buffing with cloth wheels may be used to achieve a reflective finish.
 Further polishing with progressively finer abrasives, extensive buffing with cloth rollers, or electropolishing will result in a mirror finish.

-No. 4 finishes are 80 - 150 grit and most commonly used in the food and beverage contact surfaces.
+No. 4 finishes are 80 - 150 grit and most commonly used to produce sanitary tubes, fittings and valves installed in the food and beverage industry.

 No. 5, 6, 7, and 8 are more expensive finishes and are at least as smooth as a No. 4 finish (150 grit).